mauriziotirabassi/calcium_based_plasticity/README.md

 ## Contents

-- `neuron.nestml` — NESTML implementation of the neuron model.
+- `mhill_tononi_neuron.nestml` — NESTML implementation of the neuron model.
-- `synapse.nestml` — NESTML implementation of the calcium-based STDP synapse.
+- `stdp_ca_synapse.nestml` — NESTML implementation of the calcium-based STDP synapse.
 - `notebook.ipynb` — Jupyter notebook with the simulations.

 ## References